Leolebleis/lesmerisiers-pwa/src/assets/guides/en/gg/infos.md

 <br />

 <details>
-<summary>Moyens de transport</summary>

-De nombreux moyens de transports sont à votre disposition dans la vicinité du gîte.

-- **Le bus Trace** dessert l’arrêt Tuileries, situé à 3min du gîte.
-La ligne de bus 8 traverse Colmar, jusqu’en son centre, et dispose d’un bus toutes les heures.
-- **La gare de Turckheim** située au centre de Turckheim dispose aussi de nombreux trains qui desservent Colmar.
-Il est facile de rejoindre Strasbourg par exemple, ou d’autres villes notoires de la région.
+<summary>Public transports</summary>

+Many kinds of transportation are at your disposal near the residence.

+- **The Trace bus** gets to the Tuileries stop, located 3 minutes away from the lodge.
+Line 8 will take you through Colmar up until its centre, and provides a bus every hour.
+- **The Turckheim train station** is in the centre of Turckheim and provides many trains to Colmar.
+It is also easy to reach Strasbourg for example, as well as other notorious towns in the region.

 </details>

 <br />

 <details>
-<summary>Où se faire soigner</summary>

-- **Médecin généraliste, Turckheim**
+<summary>Where to get medical help</summary>

+- **General Practitioner in TURCKHEIM**
-**Mr et Mme BUCHELIN**
+**Mr and Mme BUCHELIN**
 5a place de la République 68230 TURCKHEIM
-Consulte les nourrissons, les enfants et adultes.
-Consultations AVEC RDV le lundi matin, mercredi et vendredi après-midi.
-_Consultations SANS RDV Mardi 16-19h, Mercredi et Vendredi 8h30-12h, Samedi 8h30-10h en alternance._
+Infants, children, and adult consultations.   _WITH appointment: Monday morning, Wednesday, and Friday afternoon.
+WITHOUT appointment: Tuesday 4pm-7pm, Wednesday and Friday 8:30am-12pm, Saturday 8:30am-10am._

-- **Hôpital Pasteur de Colmar**
+- **Colmar Pasteur Hospital**
 39, avenue de la Liberté
 68000 COLMAR
-_Urgence 24h/24h_
+_Emergency 24h/24h_

 </details>

 <br />

 <details>
-<summary>Numéros utiles</summary>
+<summary>Useful numbers</summary>

 - **15** : SAMU
 - **17** : Police Secours
-- **18** : Sapeurs Pompiers
+- **18** : Fire Department
-- **112** : Numéro d’appel d’urgence Européen
+- **112** : European Emergency Line
-- **114** : Numéro d'appel d'urgence pour les personnes sourdes et malentendantes
+- **114** : Deaf/Hard of hearing Emergency Line

 </details>